 Plus, most modern arcades offer more than just video games.
 Most newer places offer laser tag, mini golf, billiards, bowling, and other activities to keep both your mind and body engaged.

 Just like a great Summer day, we wanted to end with a little bit of ice cream.
 We consider ourselves experts in this area so without further ado here’s our top ice cream spots in Denver.

 Little man is easily identifiable from its larger than life cream can (28 feet, to be exact) at their flagship location the highlands neighborhood.

 They also operate several sister stores around Denver, each one with a unique brand and style.
-For example, the Constellation ice cream shop in Stapleton is covered by a life size replica of a Lockheed Constellation aircraft, an homage to the neighborhood’s old airport ties.
+For example, the Constellation ice cream shop in Eastbridge is covered by a life size replica of a Lockheed Constellation aircraft, an homage to the neighborhood’s old airport ties.

 But one thing they all have in common is tasty ice cream.
 Their ice cream is hand made, their flavors are diverse, and they serve up all the traditional fixings like waffle cones, sundaes, splits, and more.